-The stigma associated with drug use and addiction has manifested itself in discriminatory policies that exclude people who use drugs or have drug convictions from many of the rights and opportunities many Americans take for granted.
+The stigma associated with drug use and addiction has resulted in discriminatory policies that exclude people who use drugs or have drug convictions from many of the rights and opportunities available to other Americans.

-Although drug use and addiction pervade all categories of race, gender, class, and age, sensationalized media coverage of drug use has resulted in a popular but inhuman caricature of the typical drug user or addict.
+Although drug use and addiction impact all categories of race, gender, class, and age, sensationalized media coverage of drug use has resulted in a popular but inhuman caricature of the typical drug user based in racism and classism.

-Pervasive media portrayals that demonize people who use drugs have spawned policies that systematically discriminate against drug users.
-The taboo associated with drug use is so widespread that even many people who support drug policy reform hold negative assumptions about people whose drug use they consider abusive.
+Five decades of the drug war has resulted in the widespread belief—promoted by the media and “tough on crime” elected officials—that people who use drugs are “bad” and deserving of punishment, which has resulted in a host of policies that systematically discriminate against drug users.
+The taboo associated with drug use is so ingrained that even many people who support drug policy reform hold negative assumptions about people whose drug use they consider problematic.

-Mandatory drug testing by employers, schools and hospitals is widely used to exclude those who test positive from job opportunities, student financial aid and public benefits.
-Positive drug tests are even used to prosecute and jail pregnant women suspected of substance use or to send parolees back to prison, regardless of their underlying offense or history of drug misuse.
+Mandatory drug testing by employers, schools and hospitals is widely used to exclude those who test positive for drug use from job opportunities, student financial aid, and public benefits, even when the drug use has no bearing on ability to perform a job or receive aid.
+Positive drug tests are even used to prosecute and jail pregnant women suspected of substance use or to send parolees back to prison, regardless of their underlying offense or history of drug addiction.

 Drug testing has become a tool of discrimination, and DPA has been involved in a variety of legal challenges to expansive drug testing policies and unreliable drug testing technologies.